 This website and all licensing systems will be down starting at 8:00 a.m. on Saturday, May 7th.
 We are sorry for the inconvenience as we migrate our systems to a new data center.

 Whereas, the Commissioner of the Minnesota Department of Agriculture, having found that an exotic pest, known as the emerald ash borer, Agrilus planipennis Fairmaire, has been detected in Minnesota and neighboring states and has a limited distribution at this time; and

 Whereas, the emerald ash borer has been found infesting and killing ash trees, Fraxinus spp., in certain counties, cities, and townships; and

 Whereas, ash trees are a valuable resource for the nursery, landscaping, and timber industries in Minnesota; and

 Whereas, ash trees represent a significant component of the natural, urban and rural forest environments in Minnesota; and

-Whereas, the United States Department of Agriculture, Animal and Plant Health Inspection Service ("APHIS") has ordered an interstate commerce quarantine that parallels the formal quarantine and will order an interstate commerce quarantine that parallels this quarantine; and
+Whereas, the United States Department of Agriculture, Animal and Plant Health Inspection Service (“APHIS”) has ordered an interstate commerce quarantine that parallels the emergency quarantine and will parallel this quarantine; and

 Whereas, APHIS will quarantine less than an entire state of Minnesota only if Minnesota adopts and enforces restrictions on the intrastate movement of regulated articles that are equivalent to those imposed by the APHIS interstate quarantine; and